Mobile Composition, 2018, softcover, 80pp, 32 x 23 cm, edition of 500

 Louis Carré used the house as a space to both live with his collection and to bring prospective buyers to view specific works, installed in situ.
 Today, the house functions as a museum containing all original furnishings and fittings as designed by Aalto.
 However, the specifically designed walls and spaces for the artworks are empty.
 On the death of Carré’s widow in 2002, the important collection – which included paintings and sculptures by Picasso, Calder, Léger, Bonnard, Le Corbusier, Klee, Degas and Villon – fell to distant family and was quickly dispersed at auction.
 While the art collection was dismantled, the house and its furnishings were recognised as holding international significance and were acquired for preservation through a joint effort by the Finnish Cultural Foundation and Association Alvar Aalto en France.

-This project is generously supported by the British Council, Arts Council England and the Australia Council for the Arts.
+This project is supported by the British Council with Arts Council England and the Australia Council for the Arts.